 Car Boot Market

 Held on the last Sunday of the month in the Grey Lynn RSC car park on Francis Street, the Car Boot Market is a place for everyone in the community who would like to sell, swap or give away things they no longer need.
+Visit our Facebook page to view the upcoming dates.

 Grey Lynn Business Association